 Back when well-known inventors like Lori Greiner and Joy Mangano were developing their products, a prototype was expensive.
 The first polystyrene model of Greiner’s earring organizer was $10,000, according to her book Invent It, Sell It, Bank It.

-There are two main things you need before following this strategy.
+There are two main things you need before Building Your Prototype:

 - The first is a computer or access to a computer capable of running engineering software.
 The system requirements are at the end of the article for those that we’ll be talking about.

 - The second is having access to a 3D printer or a service for 3D printing

 Fusion 360 by Autodesk, SolveSpace, and DesignSpark can all give you the digital tools to design a prototype.
 Fusion 360 eventually costs money once your business passes $100,000 in annual revenue.
 The other two options are free forever.